Code-Institute-Submissions/urban-paws/TESTING.md

 This document has been prepared to outline the testing strategy and will be approved by the owner of the Urban Paws business and website.

-The testing is to be completed in two phases with the developer completing the first phase of testing prior to the business owner complete their own testing.
+The testing is to be completed in two cycles, each with two phases.
+Within each test cycle the developer will complete the first phase of testing prior to the business owner conducting their own testing.

 ### Test Approach

 The user requirements have been captured in the form of user stories and acceptance criteria have been defined against which to test the website functionality.

-Defects identified during the testing process are captured in JIRA, fixed and then released to be re-tested.
+Defects identified during test cycle 1 of the testing process are captured in JIRA, fixed and then released to be re-tested in test cycle 2.

 The testing to be conducted along with the roles completing the testing are outlined below: